2STO-DE/.github/profile/README.md

 ## Next generation applications ⚡
-We build perfectly ui and high function for both web and mobile
+We build perfectly ui and high function app for web and mobile

 <!--